 “We figure out what to do after you’ve regenerated,” she replied.
 His only response to that was a rueful grin.

-Odo liked to regenerate around her bed, even though she sometimes accidentally stepped in him in the morning.
+Odo liked to regenerate around her bed, even if she sometimes accidentally stepped in him in the morning.
 It was a little early, but it had been a long day, and she found herself wanting to lie down.
 She hadn’t meant to fall asleep, spread out on top of the bedclothes with her uniform and even her boots still on, but she drifted off anyway.

 She dreamed she was walking through the corridors of the station, looking for someone, Captain Sisko maybe, but there was noone anywhere; she was all alone.
 If she could find a lift and get to the Promenade she might be able to find them, but there weren’t any anywhere.
 She had a vague idea she might also be looking for his baseball, and that she needed to return it to him, but she had absolutely no idea where that thing was.

 Finally she decided to get to the emergency ladders and climb for it.
 She did find one of them, one connected to the station’s hull itself, where the winds buffeted her so hard she had to grip the rungs tight as she climbed, and her hands sweated so hard she didn’t know how she could get up 500 whole levels without losing her grip.
 She was only starting to realize how tired she was too.

 She wasn’t sure how far she’d climbed when she first scented the stink of burning flesh.
 It was coming from the floor she was passing, and though the hatch wasn’t there, she had to leap from the rungs into the open corridor.
 She didn’t know if she could do it; she could have easily when she was younger, but now her limbs felt weaker than they once had been.